mojohelpdesk/mojohelpdesk-api-doc/README.md

 # Mojo Helpdesk API v2 Documentation

-Mojo Helpdesk (www.MojoHelpdesk.com) is a ticket tracking service developed by Metadot.
+Mojo Helpdesk (www.MojoHelpdesk.com) is a ticket tracking software as a service (Saas).
+It is developed by [Metadot](www.metadot.com).

 This document describes its public API v2.
 [API v1](https://github.com/mojohelpdesk/mojohelpdesk-api-doc/tree/master/v1) is deprecated.

 ## About Mojo Helpdesk API

 Mojo Helpdesk API is easy to use.
+It API allows
-Mojo Helpdesk API allows 3rd party developers to build web, desktop, and server applications or simple scripts that can communicate directly with the Mojo Helpdesk service.
+3rd party developers to build web, desktop, and server applications or simple scripts that can communicate directly with the Mojo Helpdesk service.
-The communication is done by using `RESTful` `HTTP` requests in JSON format.
+The communication is done by using `RESTful` `HTTP` requests in `JSON` format.
-XML is not supported.
+`XML` is not supported.

 ## Example usage in Python

 A Mojo Helpdesk example API usage Python script is available [here](https://github.com/mojohelpdesk/mojohelpdesk-api-doc/tree/master/examples/python).

+# Mojo Helpdesk API Documentation

 ## Authentication